caltechlibrary/dataset/dataset-v2-next.md

 Stored procedures or triggers could implement the JSON document versioning via a copy to a history table.
-The latest version would be saved in the primary table, versions would be stored in the history table where `_Key` becomes `_Key` combined with `Version`
+The latest version would be saved in the primary table, versions would be stored in the history table where `_Key` becomes `Key` combined with `Version`

-In a pairtree implementation JSON documents would be in semver directory like attachments.
-They could share the same versioning mechanism but be in serpate directories, e.g. `_attachments`, `_objects`.

-Attachments can be large.
-A decision needs to be made if attachments make sense in a MySQL based collection or if datasetd will need to handle concurrency and atomicity of attachment actions.
-E.g. a pairtree could continue to be used but we need a means of preventing two actions (e.g. attach, replace, removing) from colliding.
-Ideas might be to require versioning on attachments and lock the versioned directory on attach, replace and remove.
+In a pairtree implementation JSON documents could use the same semver settings as attachment.
+Need to think about how this is organized on disk.
+Also attachments should not be stored in a SQL engine (we have big attachments).
+The could be stored in their own pairtree.
+Using versioning on JSON documents and attachments should function the same way but the implementation may need to very.

 Code organization
 -----------------

 The v1 series of dataset source code is rather organic.
 It needs to be structured so that it is easier to read, understand and curate.

-- semver.go models semver behaviors
-- dotpath.go models dotpaths and JSON object behaviors
+In Go version 1.18 we can keep all the packages in the same repository.
+This means code for pairtree, semver, etc. can be maintained in the same repository easily now.
+This beings us an opportunity to refine things.

-- collection.go should hold the collection level actions and datastructure
+- collection.go should hold the general collection level actions and collection level data structures
-- objects.go should hold the object level actions of dataset
-- pairtree.go should hold pairtree structure and methods
-- cli.go should hold the outer methods for implementing the dataset CLI
+- frames.go should hold the frames implementation indepent of the JSON store being used
-- webapi.go should hold the wrapper that implements the datasetd daemon
+- attachments.go should hold the attachments implementation indepent of the JSON store being used
 - ptstore holds the code for the pairtree local disk implementation
   - ptstore/storage.go handle mapping objects and attachments to disk in the pairtree
   - ptstore/frames.go should handling implementing frames for pairtree implementation